crismali/magic_lamp/README_forv1.md

 ```
 This mounts the Magic Lamp engine in your app.

-Drop this:
+Then drop this:
 ```js
 //= require magic_lamp
 ```
-at the top of your `spec_helper.js` (assuming your using Teaspoon or another JavaScript spec runner for Rails that
+at the top of your `spec_helper.js` (assuming your using [Teaspoon](https://github.com/modeset/teaspoon) or another JavaScript spec runner for Rails that
 allows for the use of Sprockets directives).

 Now you've got the basic setup.

+Note: I highly recommend that you use [Teaspoon](https://github.com/modeset/teaspoon) as your JavaScript spec runner.

 ### With Database Cleaner

-This is probably the setup most users want.
+You don't need [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) to use this gem, but this is probably the setup most people want.

 First make sure you have Database Cleaner installed, then you'll want to do something like this:
 ```ruby